seanwoodward/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 is a very good reason for this.

 Through the lifetime of an application you will perform many migrations on your schema.
-You will add/remove tables, add/remove columns, add/remove indicies, add/remove constraints, and more.
+You will add/remove tables, add/remove columns, add/remove indices, add/remove constraints, and more.
 Each of these alterations to the schema make a snapshot of your entire database's schema that is frozen in that moment of time.
 Once a migration has been shipped and run on a user's device it should never be edited again.
 Therefore it is not appropriate to use the statically known